 “I have no life of my own and I’m sick of it.”

 Caregivers are constantly shifting their focus from person to person and task to task.
-They’re balancing careers, children, spouses, parents, pets, errands and housework, and that leaves little time for them to catch a breath, let alone do something they enjoy.
+They’re balancing careers, children, spouses, parents, pets, errands and housework, which leaves little time for them to catch a breath, let alone do something they enjoy.
 If this describes your life, you are beyond ready for some outside help.
 Whether that means hiring in-home care for respite so you can get away or asking a sibling to step in for a couple of weekends a month, it’s time to make your life yours again.
-If you don’t take a break, the resentment is bound to turn into caregiver burnout, which may lead to depression and health issues of your own.
+If you don’t take a break, the resentment is bound to turn into caregiver burnout, which may lead to depression and serious health issues of your own.

 “Mom/Dad tries to control everything I do—it’s exhausting.”